 \subsection{Example code}

 We will now explain how to rederive \eqref{vir-expanded3} and \eqref{final-after} with \texttt{MB}.
 As expected, the code snippets below will constitute analytic proofs of these results.
 Terms that \texttt{MB} only knows how to evaluate numerically happen to be absent until higher orders in the large-$m$ expansion.
-Starting with the Virasoro block $\mathcal{F}_{(1,1)}^{(1,2)(1,2)(1,2)(1,2)}$, the large-$m$ expansion is handled with the following four lines.